phac-nml/mikrokondo/docs/usage/tool_params.md

     - sketch_ext: File extension of a mash sketch.
 Do not alter this field unless doing pipeline development.
     - json_ext: File extension of json data output by Mash.
 Do not alter this field unless doing pipeline development.
     - sketch_kmer_size: The size of the kmers used in the sketching in genome size estimation.
     - **min_kmer**: The minimum number of kmer copies required to pass the noise filter. this value is used in estimation of genome size from reads.
 The default value is 10 as it seems to work well for Illumina data.
+This value can be set from the command line by setting `--mh_min_kmer`.
     - final_sketch_name: **to be removed** This parameter was originally part of a subworkflow included in the pipeline for generation of the GTDB sketch.
 But this has been removed and replaced with scripting.
     - report_tag: Report tag for Mash in the summary report.
 Do not alter this field unless doing pipeline development.
     - header_p: Tells the pipeline if the output data contains headers.
 Do not alter this field unless doing pipeline development.